Tammi Terrell: Cancer diagnosis

 While Terrell was being established as a star, the migraines and headaches she had suffered from since childhood were becoming more constant.
 While Terrell complained of pain, she insisted to people close to her that she was well enough to perform.
 However, on October 14, 1967, while performing "Your Precious Love" with Gaye at Hampden–Sydney College, just outside the town of Farmville, Virginia, Terrell collapsed into Gaye's arms onstage.
-Shortly after her return from Virginia, doctors diagnosed a malignant tumor on the right side of her brain.
-Terrell underwent brain surgery at Graduate Hospital in Philadelphia on January 13, 1968.
+Shortly after returning from Virginia, doctors diagnosed a malignant tumor on the right side of Terrell's brain.
+She underwent brain surgery at Graduate Hospital in Philadelphia on January 13, 1968.

 After recovering from her first surgery, Terrell returned to Hitsville studios in Detroit and recorded "You're All I Need to Get By".
 Both that song and "Ain't Nothing Like the Real Thing" reached No. 1 on the R&B charts.
 Despite Terrell's optimism, her tumor worsened, requiring more surgeries.
 By 1969, Terrell had retired from live performances as doctors had ordered her not to perform due to her tumors.
-Motown issued Terrell's first and only solo album, Irresistible, in early 1969.
-Terrell was too ill to promote the recordings.
-The album had no new repertoire: all tracks had been recorded earlier and shelved for some time.
+In early 1969, Motown issued Terrell's first and only solo album, Irresistible.
+She was too ill to promote the recordings.
+The album had no new repertoire, and all tracks had been recorded earlier and shelved for some time.

 Marvin Gaye and Valerie Simpson gave different stories on how the production of Terrell's and Gaye's third and final album together, Easy, went about.
-According to reports, Terrell had become so ill due to her operations that she could not record, and Motown opted to have Valerie Simpson sub in for Terrell.
+According to reports, Terrell had become so ill due to her operations that she could not record, and Motown opted to have Simpson sub in for Terrell.
 This report was repeated in the book Marvin Gaye: What's Going On and the Last Days of the Motown Sound.
 Gaye would later say the move was "another moneymaking scheme on B.G.'s [Berry Gordy's] part."

-Valerie Simpson, on the other hand, stated that the ailing Terrell was brought into the studio when she was strong enough to record over Simpson's guide vocals, insisting Terrell had sung on the album.
+Simpson, on the other hand, stated that the ailing Terrell was brought into the studio when she was strong enough to record over Simpson's guide vocals, insisting Terrell had sung on the album.
 Easy produced the singles "Good Lovin' Ain't Easy to Come By", "What You Gave Me", "California Soul", and the U.K. top-10 hit "The Onion Song".
 Late in 1969, Terrell made her final public appearance at the Apollo Theater, where Marvin Gaye performed.
-As soon as Gaye spotted Terrell, he rushed to her side, and the duo began singing "You're All I Need to Get By" together.
+As soon as Gaye spotted Terrell, he rushed to her side, and they began singing "You're All I Need to Get By" together.
 The public gave them a standing ovation.